-General Education Information: Your student's education at Appalachian begins with the General Education Program.
+Your student's education at Appalachian begins with the General Education Program (opens in a new tab).
 About one-third of the courses they will take during college years will be General Education courses from across the university.
 The General Education Program includes 44 semester hours of courses, plus two courses in the major program that address the General Education goals of critical and creative thinking, effective communication, making local-to-global connections, and understanding responsibilities of community membership.

-Academic and Registration Calendar: Both the academic and registration calendar can be found at this link.
+Both the academic and registration calendars (opens in a new tab) can be found on the Office of the Registrar's website.
 The calendar notes university holidays, first and last days of classes, and finals weeks, among other events.